 \section{Abstract}

 The emergence of open data portals necessitates more attention to protecting sensitive data before datasets get published and exchanged.
-While an abundance of methods for suppressing sensitive data exist, the conceptualization of sensitive data and methods to detect it, focus particularly on personal data that, if disclosed, may be harmful or violate privacy.
-We observe the need for refining and broadening our definitions of sensitive data, and argue that \textit{the sensitivity of data depends on its context}.
-Based on this definition, we introduce two mechanisms for contextual sensitive data detection that consider the broader context of a dataset at hand.
-First, we introduce \textit{type contextualization}, which first detects the semantic type of particular data values, then considers the overall context of the data values within the dataset or document.
-Second, we introduce \textit{domain contextualization} which determines sensitivity of a given dataset in the broader context based on the retrieval of relevant rules from documents that specify data sensitivity (e.g., data topic and geographic origin).
-Experiments with these mechanisms, assisted by large language models (LLMs), confirm that: 1) type-contextualization significantly reduces the number of false positives for type-based sensitive data detection and reaches a recall of 94\% compared to 63\% with commercial tools, and 2) domain-contextualization leveraging sensitivity rule retrieval is effective for context-grounded sensitive data detection in non-standard data domains such as humanitarian datasets.
-Evaluation with humanitarian data experts also reveals that context-grounded LLM explanations provide useful guidance in manual data auditing processes, improving consistency.
-We open-source mechanisms and annotated datasets for contextual sensitive data detection at \url{https://github.com/trl-lab/sensitive-data-detection}.
+To do so effectively, we observe the need to refine and broaden our definitions of sensitive data, and argue that \textit{the sensitivity of data depends on its context}.
+Following this definition, we introduce a contextual data sensitivity framework building on two core concepts: 1) \textit{type contextualization}, which considers the type of the data values at hand within the overall context of the dataset or document to assess their true sensitivity, and 2) \textit{domain contextualization}, which assesses the sensitivity of data values informed by domain-specific information external to the dataset, such as geographic origin of a dataset.
+Experiments instrumented with language models confirm that: 1) type-contextualization significantly reduces the number of false positives for type-based sensitive data detection and reaches a recall of 94\% compared to 63\% with commercial tools, and 2) domain-contextualization leveraging sensitivity rule retrieval effectively grounds sensitive data detection in relevant context in non-standard data domains.
+A case study with humanitarian data experts also illustrates that context-grounded explanations provide useful guidance in manual data auditing processes.
+We open-source the implementation of the mechanisms and annotated datasets at \url{https://github.com/trl-lab/sensitive-data-detection}.